Tree height measurement: Stick method

 Using this formula the height of the tree can be calculated no matter what angle you are holding your arm, and no matter what the length of the yardstick that extends above your hand.
 This has a big advantage if you are measuring a tree on uneven ground or if you can only measure the tree from a single angle.
 One problem that also often occurs is in order to see the top of the tree; the surveyor must be farther away from the tree than possible using a yardstick length of 23–25 in (average arm to eye length).
 Using the simple formula above a smaller length of stick can be used allowing the surveyor to actually see the top of the tree.
 As with A. and B. above, this method assumes that the top of the tree is vertically over the base.
 If this assumption is violated, the triangles will not be similar and the ratio and proportion relationship of the sides of similar triangles will not apply.

-D) Make a quick-and-dirty "Tree Ruler."